- Course Type: Undergraduate

 Did you know?

-- Trinity College's School of Psychology was ranked in the top ten Schools of Psychology in Europe in the QS World University Rankings 2011.
-As well as offering high-quality teaching, the School of Psychology collaborates with a number of other disciplines through the Children's Research Centre, Neuroscience Institute, Centre for Global Health, and the Centre for Innovative Human Systems (all based on Trinity College's campus).
+- Trinity College’s School of Psychology was ranked in the world top 100 universities for Psychology in the QS World University Rankings 2013.
+As well as offering high-quality teaching, the School of Psychology collaborates with a number of other disciplines through the Children’s Research Centre, Neuroscience Institute, Centre for Global Health, and the Centre for Innovative Human Systems (all based on Trinity College’s campus).
 Students are encouraged to become actively involved in our ongoing research, particularly in the third and fourth years of College.
-See www.psychology.tcd.ie

 Psychology degree and professional qualifications